SkoolNotes/Taproot/2020BIO101/KBhBIO101NucleicAcidsDNARNA.md

 How do we make nucleic acids?
 Can you guess?
 Huh? **Dehydration synthesis!** #TODO make that actually a note, at this pont

+5' => start of an RNA/DNA part

+3' => end of a RNA/DNA part

+* DNA is supposed to be double stranded
+* RNA is supposed to be single stranded